rachancheet/Windows-usage-limiter/README.md

 The program ask for time intended on windows startup and will shutdown/Sign out windows after the set time.
 A counter will appear 3 min before the time runs out.

-If you close the time intended asking window the timer will run out automatically.
+If you close the countdown or the time intended asking window the timer will run out automatically.

 ## How to Run